rinrinne/gerrit-rabbitmq-plugin/src/main/resources/Documentation/config.md

     specified, defaults to "guest".

 queue.name
 :   The name of queue.
-You must set this property if you want to publish message.
+If not specified, defaults to "".

+queue.declare
+:   true if you want to declare queue on startup.
+If not specified, defaults to false.
+    Also need to specify `queue.name`.

 queue.durable
 :   true if you want to declare a drable queue.
 If not specified, defaults to true.